 Below, we’ve answered some questions about intelligent virtual assistants.

-IVAs use artificial intelligence software that takes data from previous queries and uses machine learning to refine its processes, creating a system that gets smarter over time.
+IVAs use artificial intelligence software that takes data from previous queries and uses integrated apps to automate customer service.
+IVA uses machine learning to refine its processes, creating a smarter system over time.

 No. IVAs leverage artificial intelligence to better understand user queries and provide more accurate answers.
 Chatbots provide only set answers to specific predetermined questions.